criteo/criteo-api-python-sdk/sdks/marketingsolutions_preview/docs/CreativeApi.md

-Get the list of self-services Ads (50 by default, to get a different number of Ads, you can use the offset and limit parameters in the query string) for a given advertiser
+Get the list of self-services Ads for a given advertiser

 ### Example